FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 General dehydration can also bring upon what is commonly referred to as a low-grade headache.
 Whatever the type, a headache is no fun and a severe headache, such as a migraine, can be debilitating for hours if not days.

-4. Prevent Indigestion and Constipation: I am not trying to be gross, but to keep things moving down your digestive track, the solids need water.
+4. Prevent Indigestion and Constipation: I am not trying to be gross, but to keep things moving down your digestive tract, the solids need water.
 Plain and simple.
 Keep the digestive track well-flushed so that you can flush frequently yourself!

 5. Relieve Fatigue: Dehydration has been associated with decreases in mental concentration and physical coordination.
 The result is fatigue.
 The dehydrated body has to work hard simply to perform its most basic functions, sapping energy and leaving you exhausted.
 Feeling tired?
 Drinking water will give you an instant energy boost.